 Our Sri Lanka Round Trip

-Our West Coast drive from Colombo to Kalpitiya was the initial section on our Sri Lanka round trip.
+Our 175 km drive from Colombo to Kalpitiya was the first section on our Sri Lanka round trip.

-To travel around the tropical island of Sri Lanka we used a car and a driver and the total trip duration was two weeks.
+To travel around the tropical island we used a car and a driver and the total trip duration was two weeks.
 You can see our whole travel itinerary on this map:

-To see what the highlights of Sri Lanka are and how we arranged our trip check out my Sri Lanka main post: What to See in Sri Lanka and how to tour the Island.
+To learn what the highlights of Sri Lanka are and how our trip was arranged check out this post: What to See in Sri Lanka and how to tour the Island.

 Next Post: Touring Sri Lanka’s Ancient Cities

-In my next post our journey will continue to the jungles.
+In the next post our journey will continue to the jungles.
 We will see Central Sri Lanka and explore the country’s old capitals, today hidden in the jungle:.
-Touring Sri Lanka’s Ancient Cities
+Touring Sri Lanka’s Ancient Cities and the Cultural Triangle